Summary

 Beware, technical stuff!
 The above code prints -927712936 on my machine.
 Why?
 The hex representation of 1.234 in 64bit IEEE 754 double precision is 0x3ff3be76c8b43958.
 Interpreting this piece of data as a signed integer (which is 32bit two's complement on my machine) only takes the 4 least significant bytes into account, 0xc8b43958, which happens to be the representation of -927712936.
 That's why!

-With a reinterpret_cast we're effectively looking at some part of the memory and telling C++ to interpret the raw bits and bytes in some other way.
+With a reinterpret_cast, we're effectively looking at some part of the memory and telling C++ to interpret the raw bits and bytes in some other way.

-The uses of this type of cast are limited to rather low-level system stuff and fall in a category similar to void*.
+The uses of this type of cast are limited to rather a low-level system stuff and fall in a category similar to void*.
 Use it only when you're 100% sure you know what you're doing!
 (Unless you're just fooling around; it's fun!)

 const_cast